 \end{exampleR}

 As mentioned before, our first port of call will be to reduce a matching problem to its normal form using the IDUA procedure.
-Before formally introducing the IDUA procedure, that we postpone until the Section \ref{sec:IDUA}, we show how to convert a matching problem with assignment constraints to an equivalent directed graph that builds on the directed graph formulation of matching problems due to \cite{Maffray:1992:JCTB}.
+Before formally introducing the IDUA procedure, that we postpone until Section \ref{sec:IDUA}, we show how to represent a matching problem with assignment constraints as a directed graph.